gperdrizet/bartleby/CAA_artifacts/generation_strategy.md

 # Generation strategy

-Generation is accomplished with an iterative '[exquisite corpse](https://www.moma.org/collection/terms/exquisite-corpse)'-style exchange between the human directory and the machine director.
+Generation is accomplished with an iterative '[exquisite corpse](https://www.moma.org/collection/terms/exquisite-corpse)'-style exchange between the human director and the machine director.

 ## Algorithm